fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 Python has become the standard when working with artificial intelligence these days.
 Therefore, it may be necessary to install Python as well.

 The good thing is that Linux Mint comes with Python 3.10 by default.
-It’s enough for me to just install the necessary tools on top of it.
+It's enough for me to just install the necessary tools on top of it.

 ```bash
 sudo apt update && sudo apt upgrade && sudo apt install python3 python3-venv -y